seryckd/noisy-neighbour/README.md

 * key press/button to switch to next player with free action points
 * moving opponents heat seeking AI
 * field of view
+* change the order that computer players move in. maybe the closest first, maybe those that will fire first.

 ## control scheme